-(1) Reflects only Ms. Plum because she was the only named executive officer ("NEO") other than the PEO during the applicable years.
+Reflects only Ms. Plum because she was the only named executive officer ("NEO") other than the PEO during the applicable years.
+(1)

-(1) Reflects only first rule decades sine was the only named executive on red (Moc) outer that the 160 during the applicable years.
-(2) Compensation Actually Paid ("CAP") is the Summary Compensation Table total for the applicable officer as adjusted pursuant to SEC rules in respect of equity compensation, which is applicable to Ms. Plum only.
+Compensation Actually Paid ("CAP") is the Summary Compensation Table total for the applicable officer as adjusted pursuant to SEC rules in respect of equity compensation, which is applicable to Ms. Plum only.
 Ms. Plum's Average Summary Compensation Table total was reduced by the decrease in value of \$458, \$20,483 and \$8,160 of her unvested shares during 2024, 2023 and 2022, respectively.
 The unvested shares expired in 2024.
-Accordingly, "compensation actually paid" does not necessarily represent the actual amount of compensation carned by or paid to the NEOs during the applicable year.
-(2) Total and the Determinant of the late that the late the first of the decrease in the late that the late the first of the late that the late the late the first of the late that th

-(3) Total Shareholder Return is calculated assuming a \$100 investment in the Company on December 31, 2021, calculated through the end of each of 2022, 2023 or 2024, as applicable, based on the Company's share price.
+Accordingly, "compensation actually paid" does not necessarily represent the actual amount of compensation earned by or paid to the NEOs during the applicable test.
+Total Shareholder Return is calculated assuming a \$100 investment in the Company on December 31, 2021, calculated through the end of each of 2022, 2023 or 2024, as applicable, based on the Company's share price.
+(2)